bids-standard/BEP028_BIDSprov/bep028spec.md

 #### 3.2.1 File level provenance

+> [!CAUTION]
+> TODO: at this level, how do we know to which provenance group belongs the records in the sidecar JSONs?
+(As no `prov` entity is used)

 BIDS-Prov provenance metadata can be stored inside the sidecar JSON of any BIDS file (or BIDS-Derivatives file) it applies to.
 In this case, the BIDS-Prov content only refers to the associated data file.

 The sidecar JSON naming convention is already defined by BIDS.
 Here is an example dataset tree:
 ```
 └─ example_dataset
+   ├─ prov/
+   │  └─ prov-dcm2niix_base.json
    ├─ sub-001/
    │  └─ ses-01/
    │     └─ anat/